An interview with Cas Holmes and School of Stitched Textiles

 As one of the UK’s most popular mixed media artists, Cas Holmes needs no introduction.
 Her accomplishments include the publication of several books, work in public and private collections and countless international exhibits.

 Cas’ work embodies her desire for travel and collecting materials which are then stitched into her work: A signature synonymous with her style, which has been described as painting with cloth.
-An icon of the textile art world, we caught up with Cas to discuss her work, inspirations and current projects.
+An icon of the textile art world, we caught up with Cas on our latest episode of Textile Talk to discuss her work, inspirations and current projects.

 Cas Holmes